Updated 3rd June 2020.

 Game of Thrones may be over, but in Northern Ireland, the legacy lives on in the amazing filming locations.
-If you’re not a fan of GoT, you’ll still want to read this because these are some pretty epic spots to explore and they’re even better to elope.
-Take a read at my guide for all you need to know about planning your adventure session or elopement at any of these iconic Game of Thrones locations in Northern Ireland.
+If you’re not a fan of Game of Thrones, you’ll still want to read this because these are some pretty epic spots to explore and they’re even better to elope.
+Take a read at my guide for all you need to know about planning your adventure session or elopement in Northern Ireland at any of these iconic Game of Thrones.

 Ballintoy is one of those spots that is a gift that keeps on giving.
 There were several parts of Ballintoy filmed for Game of Thrones, with it becoming synonymous with the Iron Islands and the Greyjoys.
 It’s a complete hotspot for tourists and it’s easy to see why.
 But most only stick around the harbour, which is probably the most infamous shot.